tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

   :width: 800
   :alt: Client Install Stage 2

-Step 3: Either connect to an existing desktop session if you have one, or use the ``New Desktop`` button to create a new session, and ``Create new virtual desktop`` on the next screen to complete the process.
+Step 3: Either connect to an existing desktop session if you have one, or use the ``New Desktop`` button to create a new session...

 .. image:: images/arc-client3.png
   :width: 800